 - 1 tbsp Louisiana hot sauce (to taste)

 Season chicken thighs liberally with salt and pepper.
 In large pot, melt butter (or coconut oil) and add chicken thighs to pan.
 Cook thighs on medium heat for 5 minutes then flip and cook for another 5 minutes.
 Add onions and garlic.
 Cook for another 2 minutes.
 Add remaining ingredients (2 cups of stock) and cook on low (uncovered) for 20 minutes or until chicken is done and most of stock has evaporated.
-Add the remaining 1 cup of stock if needed.
+Add the remaining more stock if needed.
 Taste for seasoning and serve with extra hot sauce.

 Also be sure to check out my two cookbooks, Satisfying Eats & Comforting Eats, NOW available in eBook format through Amazon and the spiral bound versions are available here on my blog.
 Happy Cookin’!
 Melissa